Nintendo Switch sales surge during holidays, overtakes 3DS in lifetime sales | Dot Esports

-The Nintendo Switch console has sold more than 79 million units as per Nintendo’s latest financial report detailing the April to December 2020 of 2020’s fiscal year.
+The Nintendo Switch console has sold more than 79 million units, according to Nintendo’s latest financial report detailing the April to December of 2020’s fiscal year.

 The Nintendo 3DS, one of the past decade’s most popular handheld consoles, had its place in the lifetime sales rankings usurped by the Switch.
-The handheld that helped keep Nintendo afloat amidst the Wii U’s historical underperformance seems to have fallen even further down the pecking order especially following its official discontinuation in September last year,
+The handheld device that helped keep Nintendo afloat amid the Wii U’s historical underperformance seems to have fallen even further down the pecking order, especially following its official discontinuation in September.

 Buoyed by holiday sales, the Switch family sold 11.57 million consoles, overtaking the Nintendo 3DS.
-Less than four years on from its 2017 launch, the Switch console stands a chance at overtaking one of Nintendo’s most popular home consoles, the Wii, which total sales stand at 101.63 million units.
+Less than four years after its 2017 launch, the Switch console stands a chance at overtaking one of Nintendo’s most popular home consoles, the Wii, which sits at 101.63 million units sold.

-New Horizon‘s adorable social simulation setting was a welcome distraction during the onset of the COVID-19 pandemic, setting a blistering 11.77 million copies from its launch on Mar.
-20, 2020, to the end of the 2019 fiscal year, Mar.
-31, 2020, the “best start ever for a Nintendo Switch title” according to Nintendo.
-Its enduring popularity through the pandemic sees the title selling almost 20 million units from April to December last year.
+New Horizon‘s adorable social simulation setting was a welcome distraction during the onset of the COVID-19 pandemic, setting a blistering 11.77 million copies from its launch on March 20 to the end of the 2019 fiscal year on March 31—the “best start ever for a Nintendo Switch title,” according to Nintendo.
+Its enduring popularity through the pandemic saw the title sell almost 20 million units from April to December last year.
 It’s likely that the latest entry in the Animal Crossing series will become the best-selling Switch game after the release of next quarter’s financial results.

-Ring Fit Adventures‘ unique RPG-exercise concept proved to be a hit amongst consumers stuck at home as well, selling 5.95 million copies.
+Ring Fit Adventures‘ unique RPG-exercise concept proved to be a hit among consumers stuck at home as well, selling 5.95 million copies.

 Related: Ring Fit Adventure speedrunners are testing their physical and mental endurance

-These helped the Switch to greatly outperform its same period last year, selling 24.10 million consoles, a 35.8 percent increase, and 176.10 million software units, a 43 percent increase.
+This all helped the Switch greatly outperform its same period last year, selling 24.10 million consoles, a 35.8-percent increase, and 176.10 million software units, a 43 percent increase.

 The Switch’s hybrid home-and-handheld console concept has proven to be an incredible success.
 With many more first-party exclusives and anticipated IPs set to drop in the coming years, its growth doesn’t seem to be stopping anytime soon.